-in probability, for some positive constant $K_\rho$ defined by a variational problem. \end{theorem} This $\sqrt{N}$ behaviour holds more generally when the sampling density is continuous; see \Cref{coro_cont}.
-These results, as well as most of the litterature on the subject, are restricted to the case of a pre-permuton with "regular", bounded density.
-The goal of this paper is to investigate the asymptotic behaviour of $\LIS\big(\sample_N(\mu_\rho)\big)$ when $\rho$ is a probability density on $\carre$ satisfying certain types of divergence.
-We state in \Cref{section_theoremes} sufficient conditions on $\rho$ for the quantity $\E\left[\LIS\big(\sample_N(\mu_\rho)\big)\right]$ to be equivalent to any given power of $N$ (between $N^{1/2}$ and $N$), up to logarithmic factors.
+These results, as well as most of the literature on the subject, are restricted to the case of a pre-permuton with \enquote{regular}, bounded density.
+The goal of this paper is to investigate the asymptotic behavior of $\LIS{\sample{N}{\mu_\rho}}$ when $\rho$ is a probability density on $\carre$ satisfying certain types of divergence.
+We state in \Cref{section_theoremes} sufficient conditions on $\rho$ for the quantity $\expec{\LIS{\sample{N}{\mu_\rho}}}$ to be equivalent to any given power of $N$ (between $N^{1/2}$ and $N$), up to logarithmic factors.
 We then present in \Cref{section_concentration} a few concentration inequalities for $\LIS{\sample{N}{\mu_\rho}}$, explaining why we can focus on the asymptotic behavior of the mean.

 Similar asymptotics of LIS have also been found for other models of random permutations.
 This is the case in \cite[Theorem 1.2]{BP15}, for Mallows random permutations under certain regimes of parameters.
 However such models are quite different from the sampled permutations studied here: in the regime $n(1-q_n) \to +\infty$ of \cite{BP15}, Mallows permutations converge to the permuton that puts uniform mass along the diagonal of the unit square.
 Let us also mention the power-law bounds obtained in \cite[Theorem 1.1]{BDG24} for permutations sampled under the (biased) \textit{Brownian separable permuton}.
 This random permuton is defined as the push-forward of the Lebesgue measure via a mapping related to the Brownian excursion, and the techniques of \cite{BDG24} hinge the analysis of a fragmentation process.

-Lastly, it might be worth pointing out that growth rates found in this paper can be seen as "intermediate" in the theory of pre-permutons.
-Indeed, we previously explained how the $\sqrt{N}$ behaviour corresponds to a "regular" case.
-In a forthcoming paper we study under which condition the sampled permutation's longest increasing subsequence behaves linearly in $N$: \begin{prop}[\cite{D23}] Let $\mu$ be a pre-permuton and define
+Lastly, it might be worth pointing out that growth rates found in this paper can be seen as \enquote{intermediate} in the theory of pre-permutons.
+Indeed, we previously explained how the $\sqrt{N}$ behavior corresponds to a \enquote{regular} case.
+In another paper we study conditions under which the sampled permutation's LIS grows linearly with $N$: \begin{proposition}[\cite{D24}] Let $\mu$ be a pre-permuton and define

-where the maximum is taken over all increasing subsets of $\carre$, in the sense that any pair of its points is $\prec$-increasing with the notation of \Cref{section_notations}.
+where the maximum is taken over all \enquote{increasing} subsets of $\carre$, in the sense that any pair of points is $\prec$-ordered with the notation of \Cref{section_notations}.
 Then the function $\LISt$ is upper semi-continuous on pre-permutons and satisfies